Dependent Random Partitions by Shrinking Toward an Anchor: Existing Distributions Indexed by a Partition

+We use the notation $\partition \sim \text{LSP}(\baselinepart,\shrinkitem)$ for a partition whose distribution is our modification of the LSP, marginalizing over $\perm$.
+We note that using a permutation parameter $\perm$ (as introduced by \citealt{dahl2017random}) and marginalizing over it makes the LSP invariant to the ordering of the data.
+However, this invariance to the ordering of the data does not imply the revised LSP (nor our SP distribution) is exchangeable since the probability of a partition under those distributions is not solely a function of cluster sizes.
+See \citet[pg.
+438]{BnpBookGhosal} for the definition of exchangeable random partitions.
+As with the CPP, $p_\text{\,lsp}(\partition = \baselinepart \mid \baselinepart,\shrinkitem) \rightarrow 1$ as $\omega \rightarrow \infty$.

-Noticeably absent from the LSP are any parameters to control the distribution beyond the anchor partition $\baselinepart$ and the shrinkage parameter $\shrinkitem$.
-As $\shrinkitem \rightarrow 0$, the sequential allocation probabilities for a cluster in (\ref{eq_LSP_pmf_cases}) reduces to a uniform selection among existing clusters and a new cluster.
+Noticeably absent from the LSP are parameters to control the distribution beyond the anchor partition $\baselinepart$ and the shrinkage $\shrinkitem$.
+As $\shrinkitem \rightarrow 0$, the sequential allocation probabilities found in (\ref{eq_LSP_pmf_cases}) reduce to a uniform selection among existing clusters and a new cluster.
 There is no mechanism to control the number of clusters.
 The LSP's baseline partition distribution is ``hardwired'' into its pmf and is obtained when $p_\text{\,lsp}(\partition \mid \baselinepart, \shrinkitem=0)$.
-Note that this partition distribution is a special case of the Jensen-Liu partition (JLP) distribution of \citet{jensen2008bayesian} and \citet{casella2014cluster} with mass parameter fixed at $1$.
+Note that this partition distribution is a special case of \citet{jensen2008bayesian}'s distribution with mass parameter fixed at $1$.